-There were no structural changes in the tax benefit system between 2011 and 2018.
+There were no structural changes in the tax benefit system between 2011 and 2017.

-For 2013 if the household have had social assistance for 6 months or more when calculating net income the employment income (yem) shall be reduced with 12,5 %.
-From 2014 the reduction is 25 %.
+For 2013 if the household have had social assistance for 6 months or more when calculating net income the employment income (yem) shall be reduced with 12,5 % from 2014 the reduction is 25 %.

-For 2014 there has been a change in the calculations of housing allowance for pensioners so that only the part of the employment income + self-employment income above 24 000 reduces the allowance.
+For 2014 there has been a change for pensioners in the calculations of the reduction income only the part of the employment income + self-employment income above 24 000 is used in the calculations.
 This is only made for pensioners older than 64 years.

 Since the 1 July 2014 families with children in the age 10 to 15 years who have had social assistance for more the 6 months can receive up to 3000 SEK to pay for sport and other activities which the children take part in.
-This support was removed in 2016.
+This support was removed 2016.

-For 2015 the limit of allowances for voluntary private pension contributions was significantly reduced from 12,000 SEK to 1,800 SEK.
+For 2015 the limit of allowances for voluntary private pension contributions is significantly reduced from 12,000 SEK to 1,800 SEK.